-Sometimes, you will see a ‘Session expired’ message …
+Sometimes, you will see a ‘Session expired’ notification …

-If you get logged out, WordPress remembers where you were.
-Login again and pick up where you left off …
+If your login session expires, WordPress remembers where you were.
+This allows you to log in again and continue working from where you left off …

 (Session expired notice)

-WordPress also warns you if the backup of the post you are looking at is not the same as the version you see in the editor and gives you the opportunity to restore your autosaved backup.
+WordPress also warns you if the backup of the post you are currently looking at is different from the version showing in the content editor and gives you the opportunity to restore your saved version.

 Content Recovery – Loss Of Internet Connection